Jim Estill

-James Andrew Estill (born April 8, 1957) is a Canadian technology entrepreneur, executive, and philanthropist who has been serving as CEO of appliance manufacturer Danby Appliances Ltd since 2015.
+James Andrew Estill (born April 8, 1957) is a Canadian technology entrepreneur, executive, and philanthropist who has been CEO of appliance manufacturer Danby Appliances Ltd since 2015.
 During the course of his career, Estill has invested in 150 start-up companies and received international attention for sponsoring the resettling of Syrian refugee families in Canada.
 In recognition of his philanthropic efforts, Estill received the Order of Ontario in June 2017 and was named to the Order of Canada in July 2018, and received a King Charles III Coronation Medal in 2024.

 Education

 Estill studied engineering at the University of Waterloo, graduating in 1980 with a Bachelor of Science degree in Systems Design Engineering.

 Business career

 1980–1999

 In his final year of university, he started his first company, EMJ Data Systems.
 Estill sold computer equipment and software, soon transitioning into distribution.

 In 1996, Estill joined the Young Presidents' Organization (YPO) and remains a member of the CNBC-YPO Chief Executive Network.

-Estill served as a founding board member of Research in Motion/BlackBerry in 1997, before the company went public.
+Estill was a founding board member of Research in Motion/BlackBerry in 1997, before the company went public.